Want to see if our offices are a good fit for you? We’d love to meet you! Call for your free dental consult:

 - Laughing gas (a mild form of sedation)

-If you’ve had trouble getting numb or have had a painful dental experience because of it, depending on the type and complexity of the procedure, laughing gas (also known as nitrous oxide) might be enough to help you relax and feel more comfortable.
+If you have had trouble getting numb or have had a painful dental experience because of it, depending on the type and complexity of the procedure, laughing gas (also known as nitrous oxide) might be enough to help you relax and feel more comfortable.

 If you’ve been putting off a dental visit because of fear of not being able to get numb, now’s the time to schedule a visit to talk about possible sedation options.
 In a free consultation, we can talk to you about your dental history, your medical history, the dental work you’d like to get completed, and your concerns.

-If you have any questions about Novocain or the sedation dentistry alternatives, please call (480) 493-0046, or e-mail firstname.lastname@example.org.
+If you have any questions about Novocain or the sedation dentistry alternatives, please call our office near you.